Special & Rotating Exhibits

 Access Digital Version

-Located on the Lower Level of the Museum.
+Located in the front windows of the Museum.

-"Sit-In Nation" is a Window Exhibit, Museum admission is not required for viewing.
+"Sit-In Nation" is a Window Exhibit.
+A Museum admission is not required for viewing.

 "March on Washington"